CumulusNetworks/docs/content/cumulus-linux-518/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Monitoring-Interfaces-and-Transceivers-with-NVUE.md

 swp4       15E-255  15E-255  0        0         0         27251
 ```

+- Use the `--filter` option to filter the view for a range of interfaces; for example the `nv show interface --view ber --filter "*>=swp20&*<=swp22"` command shows PHY health statistics for swp20, swp21, and swp22.
+- Use the -o json option to show the information in json format; for example the `nv show interface --view ber --filter "*>=swp20&*<=swp22" -o json` command shows PHY health statistics for swp20, swp21, and swp22 in json format.

 To show physical layer diagnostic information for a port, run the `nv show interface <interface-id> link phy detail` command:

 ```